freewarefocus/py400kb/README.md

 - `--mouse-dev PATH` - Mouse device path

 #### Macro Options
-- `--record-macro filename` - Records a macro to file in JSONL format
+- `--record-macro filename` - Records a macro to a file in JSONL format
 - `--play-macro filename` - Plays back a recorded macro file and then quits afer playback

 #### Other Options